GauteR/fsAPId/README.md

-# Docker Volume File Servers
+# fsAPId-fsMCPd

-A Model Context Protocol (MCP) server and FastAPI REST API for handling file operations on Docker volumes.
+A FastAPI REST API and Model Context Protocol (MCP) server for handling file operations on Docker volumes.

 ## Features